 Friday, Nov 3, 2017 (6–9pm)

-Featured Panelist: Jul Custodio (Mental Health Therapist SFSU Wellness Centers), Ravi Chandra (Psychiatrist/Author of "Facebuddha: Transcendence in the Age of Social Networks), Najee Amaranth (Founder of The Oakland Mind) and Sheila Rivera (Licensed Clinical Social Worker, Filipino Mental Health Initiative - SF).
+Featured Panelist: Jul Custodio (Mental Health Therapist SFSU Wellness Centers), Ravi Chandra (Psychiatrist/Author of "Facebuddha: Transcendence in the Age of Social Networks) and Sheila Rivera (Licensed Clinical Social Worker, Filipino Mental Health Initiative - SF).

 Mediation Session: SAMi SEE